tinacms/tina.io/content/guides/nextjs/adding-tina/creating-forms.md

 import { useForm, usePlugin } from 'tinacms'
 ```

-Then, just add the form to the `Post` component with the configuration we laid out previously:
+Then, add the form to the `Post` component with the configuration we laid out previously:

 ```js
 export default function Post({ post, morePosts, preview }) {